Manaslu Circuit Trek - 12 Days

 • Required for all trekkers

-• Application must be done in advance
+• The application must be done in advance

 Manaslu Conservation Area Permit (MCAP)

-• Purpose of Permit: Your payment for the MCAP will assist with your financial commitment to the environment as money goes toward environmental conservation for that area of Manaslu.
+• Purpose of Permit: Your payment for the MCAP will assist with your financial commitment to the environment, as money goes toward environmental conservation for that area of Manaslu.

-• Cost of Permit: NPR 3,000 per person (USD based on approximate USD 23 - 25)
+• Cost of Permit: NPR 3,000 per person (USD 23 - 25)

-• Where to Obtain Permit: The MCAP can be obtained at the Nepal Tourism Board office or a through a trekking agency.
+• Where to Obtain Permit: The MCAP can be obtained at the Nepal Tourism Board office or through a trekking agency.

 • Coverage of Permit: The entire Manaslu area, including Tsum Valley.